slick/slick/doc/src/gettingstarted.md

 ```

 For the purpose of this example we disable the connection pool (there is no point in using one for
-an embedded in-memory database) and request a keep-alive connection (which ensures that the
+an embedded in-memory database).
+When you use a real, external database server, the connection pool provides
+improved performance and resilience.

+The `keepAliveConnection` option (which is only available without a connection pool) keeps an extra connection
+open for the lifetime of the `Database` object in the application.
+This ensures that the
-database does not get dropped while we are using it).
-The database can be easily instantiated from
+database does not get dropped while we are using it.

-the configuration like this:
+*Hello Slick* is a standalone command-line application, not running inside of a container which takes care of
+resource management, so we have to do it ourselves.
+Since all database calls in Slick are asynchronous, we are
+going to compose Futures throughout the app, but eventually we have to wait for the result.
+This gives us the
+following scaffolding:

 ```scala src=../code/FirstExample.scala#setup
 ```